 One of the most devastating experiences that humans have to go through one or other time in their life is that of the death of a loved one.
 Even if a loved one had been sick for some time, when death occurs, it is always unexpected.

 The picture is always the same: a grieving family in shock, starring at nothing, a room full of people hoping that the same fate will not befall them soon.
 Then there are the comforters, one simply has to say something, comfort the person who was left behind, but somehow one does not really know what to do or what to say.
 So a lot of hugs are passed around instead.

 Death is final and the Funeral Undertaker sees every person as a potential client, and rightly so.
 Someone must bury the dead.
 In countries such as South Africa which have high crime rates, HIV, many car and taxi accidents and other deadly diseases, Funeral Undertakers and coffin and casket manufacturers flourish.

 Funeral Undertakers are perceived to be cold bystanders but this is not always true.
-No one that watches a families’ vulnerability, courage and grief during the funeral ceremony and at the grave can say that it does affect them at all, especially when a child is buried.
+No one that watches a family's vulnerability, courage and grief during the funeral ceremony and at the grave can say that it doesn't affect them at all, especially when a child is buried.

 Running a Funeral Parlour has its stressful moments as there is always the possibility that something can go wrong no matter how well planned the funeral service is.
 If there is a glitch it needs to be resolved quickly and professionally preferable without the clients even noticing that there was a problem somewhere.